-Our results echo previous cross-sectional studies investigating disposable income and smoking during adolescence (44, 45), and provide converging evidence that adolescents' own income acts as a potent yet modifiable risk factor for early substance use.
+Figure 2 Predicted probabilities (%) of binge drinking initiation in the next 12 months by level of weekly income for adolescents who have not (black lines) and who have (grey lines) seen their mother intoxicated.
+Broken lines are upper and lower 95% confidence intervals adolescents' own income acts as a potent yet modifiable risk factor for early substance use.
 Several potential mechanisms may explain the income-binge drinking association.
-For example, adolescents with high income may be better positioned to afford alcohol and other goods (6), and to buy enough to engage in binge drinking.
-Or, such adolescents may be socializing with older adolescents (e.g., at shopping malls or outside service stations), and may be introduced to alcohol earlier through such contacts.
+For example, adolescents with high income may be better positioned to afford alcohol and other goods [6], and to buy enough to engage in binge drinking.
+Also, such adolescents may be socializing with older adolescents (e.g. at shopping malls or outside service stations), and may be introduced to alcohol earlier through such contacts.
 The present study was not designed to provide conclusive information about such potential mechanisms.
-Understanding the role of disposable income, and its mechanisms of action, is an important task for future research, and may be of key importance for early alcohol prevention strategies.
+Understanding the role of disposable income and its mechanisms of action is an important task for future research, and may be of key importance for early alcohol prevention strategies.